colbertz2/cs271/Final project_Program_analysis/Battleship/NOTES.md

 ### Are there any procedures or instructions that you did not learn in the class?
 Can you figure out what they do?
 #### WaitMsg
+Same as the Windows `pause` command.
+Prints "Press any key to continue..." and waits for user input.

 ### Are there any graphics?
 How do the programmers implement graphics?
 ### Do the programmers include enough documentation?